 How to drink wine at home

 Wine tasting is fun, but it’s also something that many people find difficult.
-You have to be able to taste wine, but you also need to be able to handle it well enough to enjoy it.
+You must be able to taste wine, but you must also handle it well enough to enjoy it.

 Whether you’re just starting or you’ve been drinking wine for years, it’s essential to practice before you start drinking at your next dinner party.

 Let’s start with the basics.
-First, you’ll want to have a glass of wine or two before starting.
-This is not only good etiquette, but it’s good for your health.
+First, you’ll want a glass of wine or two before starting.
+This is not only good etquettalsout it’s good for your health.

 Next, you’ll need to learn how to hold a glass correctly.
 Hold it by the stem or just the base.
-If you’re holding a wine glass by the branch, make sure you have your hand cupped around the glass bowl, not just the stem.
+If owning a wine glass by the branch, have your hand cupped around the glass bowl, not just the stem.

 Finally, you’ll need to know how to drink wine, and here’s where things get tricky.
 The most basic method is to tilt the glass and pour.
 While this works for most people, it’s not the best option.